 Why Corfu deserves the detour in luxury hotel mode

-The Domes Miramare (adults only) sets a Luxury Collection resort facing Moraitika bay, with the ambition of a palace without the historical weight of an urban monument.
+The Domes Miramare (adults only) sets up a Luxury Collection resort facing Moraitika bay, with the ambition of a luxury hotel without the historical weight of an urban monument.
 The Restia, on Almyros beach, bets on contemporary Greek minimalism and a Mediterranean spa that works.
-At the opposite end of the spectrum, the SENTIDO Apollo Palace and the Dreams Corfu Resort & Spa embrace their family all-inclusive format, four pools, children’s entertainment, a formula that frees from constant calculating.
+At the opposite end of the spectrum, the SENTIDO Apollo Palace and the Dreams Corfu Resort & Spa embrace their family all-inclusive format, four pools, children's entertainment, a formula that frees from constant calculating.

-For those seeking privacy, the Eleals Boutique Hotel (facing the Ionian Sea, far from cruise ships) and the New York Luxury Suites (9 suites in the old town, run like a private house) offer a human scale.
+For those seeking privacy, the Eleals Boutique Hotel (facing the Ionian Sea, far from the cruise ships) and the New York Luxury Suites (9 suites in the old town, run like a private house) offer a human scale.
 The Ray Hotel Corfu, a contemporary 5-star facing Pérama bay, positions itself between Corfu town and the airport: the sea without the bustle of the centre.

 When to go: seasonality and rates

-| Month | Water temperature | Crowds | Average luxury hotel rate/night | Note |
+| Month | Sea temperature | Crowds | Average luxury hotel rate/night | Note |

 |---|